-What is Marketing AI?
+What Is Marketing AI?

 Why do people use these terms relatively interchangeably, and what are the distinctions?
-In a nutshell: DL is a subset of ML, which is itself a subset of AI.
+DL is a subset of ML, which is itself a subset of AI.

 Machine Learning for Marketing

-While standard AI algorithms can be well suited to and deliver great results for a number of tasks, they cannot adapt to new problems or changing factors (for example, a new pricing or subscription plan that affects churner behavior in a new way.
+Standard AI algorithms can be well suited to and deliver great results for a number of tasks.
+They, however, cannot adapt to new problems or changing factors unless a developer rewrites them.
+For example, if a new pricing or subscription plan affects churner behavior in a new way.

 Deep Learning for Marketing

-If we compare different AI techniques to, say, means of transportation, deep learning would be the airplane -- undeniably one of the fastest and most advanced technologies available, and highly efficient for overseas travel, but for simpler tasks such as commuting to work, it would be much more efficient (not to mention less expensive) to drive, bike, or walk.
+If we compare different AI techniques to means of transportation, deep learning would be the airplane.
+It is one of the fastest and most advanced technologies available and highly efficient for overseas travel.
+For simpler tasks such as commuting to work, it would be much more efficient (not to mention less expensive) to drive, bike, or walk.

 Natural Language Processing (NLP)